PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And here is the Armor. a must for all but barbarians and the most self-confident magic workers.
 You aren't a magic worker are you?"

-""I don't think so," said the lad, a little overwhelmed by how fast this was all coming at him.
+"I don't think so," said the lad, a little overwhelmed by how fast this was all coming at him.

 "Perfect, then you have your choice of chain mail, splint mail, ring mail, plate mail, plate armor and  -- far less protection but the girls love it -- leather armor.
 Feel that?
 Very supple."